“Speech is power: speech is to persuade, to convert, to compel.”

 Research has also proven that a child’s ability to use spoken language has a direct effect on their overall level of educational attainment.
 This is why we do not treat ‘Oracy’ as a discrete subject at St. Francis de Sales – it is a part of our school’s culture and weaves through the entire curriculum as an integral part of teaching and learning.
 It is also our duty to prepare our pupils to become responsible, independent citizens, who can express themselves effectively and confidently, articulate ideas, speak eloquently using Standard English, influence through spoken language and listen to others with understanding.

-There are two particular oracy skills that our pupils are constantly made aware of: Standard English and gap fillers.
+There are two particular areas of Oracy that our pupils are constantly made aware of: Standard English and avoidance of gap fillers.
 All staff (not just teachers) are instructed to model the correct use of Standard English when speaking in any kind of situation and to avoid using gap fillers e.g. ‘erm’ and ‘like’.
 As these two particular examples are frequently used by our pupils, classrooms display a sign with a cross through them!
-Extra support is offered to staff if they require it, and they are also encouraged to correct pupil mistakes when they are talking in any context.
+Extra support is offered to staff if they require it, and they are also encouraged to correct pupils' mistakes when they are talking in any context.
 It has even become a natural thing for our pupils themselves to notice and offer constructive advice to their peers (and sometimes staff!) when they hear mistakes.

 - ‘Formative 5’ sessions for verbal feedback at the beginning of every lesson